ethmarks/ethmarks.github.io/content/blog/mfm.md

 This made a lot of sense to me, as I really didn't want to have to learn Jekyll (in fact, I wanted to [Hyde](https://en.wikipedia.org/wiki/Strange_Case_of_Dr_Jekyll_and_Mr_Hyde) from it entirely).
 So for a couple months, I authored each and every blog post in pure HTML.

 As I quickly learned, the problem with this approach is that it's extremely verbose.
 Rather than just containing the words I wanted to say, each blog post's file had to contain a bunch of [boilerplate](https://en.wikipedia.org/wiki/Boilerplate_code) that was the same on every page, like where the site [favicon](https://en.wikipedia.org/wiki/Favicon) is located.
-It also meant that I had to do a bunch of things manually, like adding new blog posts to their aggregator page (There were three: Curios, Figments, and Elsewise.
-Nowadays I use [tags](/tag) for this).
+It also meant that I had to do a bunch of things manually, like adding new blog posts to their aggregator page (there were three: Curios, Figments, and Elsewise; nowadays I use [tags](/tag) for this).
 I dislike doing things manually (one of my early programming projects, when I was 11 years old, was a quadratic formula calculator that I built because I loved math but hated manual arithmetic), and it really bugged me that I couldn't automate the tedious blog-authoring tasks.

 To solve this, On June 6th, I [made my own SSG](https://github.com/ColourlessSpearmint/colourlessspearmint.github.io/commit/81e2247227d1a9d3dddd4f9173da3d1602e9e405) that parsed Markdown into HTML.
 This was a much better solution, and it's allowed me to add a bunch more functionality to my site, like tags, by expanding the SSG over the past three weeks.

 The only problem was that a few of my blog posts used elements that didn't exist in Markdown, like image comparison sliders, videos, and poems.
 My solution was to just [embed HTML](https://css-tricks.com/embedded-content-in-markdown/) into the markdown files.
-This *worked*, but it felt like a messy compromise the kind of defeated the point of using Markdown in the first place.
+This *worked*, but it felt like a messy compromise that kind of defeated the point of using Markdown in the first place.
 I decided that I should use another Markdown flavour (which is the technical term, by the way) that supported the features I wanted natively.

 There are a few different flavours of Markdown.
 The default flavour is [CommonMark](https://commonmark.org/).
 Probably the most-used flavour is [Github Flavored Markdown](https://github.github.com/gfm/) (GFM).
 There's also [ExtraMark](https://github.com/vimtaai/extramark), [MultiMarkdown](https://fletcherpenney.net/multimarkdown/), and [lots of others](https://gist.github.com/vimtaai/99f8c89e7d3d02a362117284684baa0f).
-Neither of these have support for iframes or centered text, so I knew I had to make my own flavour.
+None of these have support for iframes or centered text, so I knew I had to make my own flavour.

 ## MFM